HOC Rose Sanctuary Rescue

 Blind Horse Owner's Story

-Check out our “Sunday Blind Horse Owner’s Story” which is updated weekly.
-We collect stories from owners who have a blind horse(s) and share the story of their journey of owning and caring for their blind horse(s).
-They want to share their story to help others and give HOPE to others who seek help.
+Since March 2020, HOC Rose started collecting stories in their words from those horse owners who discovered their horse is blind, sharing their journey of owning and caring for their blind horse(s) because they want to give HOPE to others who seek help.
 We post those stories every Sunday on our Facebook page.

-Sharing your stories is our most powerful tool in sharing awareness of blind horses.
-If you have a blind horse, Please consider sharing your story.
-The more stories we can share then more people will realize it is a very common and not a rare occurence.
 Each one of us started knowing nothing about blind horses and we learned as we went along.
 If we can, so can anyone.
 Horses become blind in different ways: genetic predisposition, injury, eye diseases, or from natural aging process.

 Please email your Blind Horse Owner’s Story (photo/video/story) to hocrose@gmail.com